Can You Work Remotely While On a Cruise? Here’s Everything to Know (From Someone That Does It)

 Can’t work in the cabin?
 It can be difficult if people are using it at the same time you want to be productive.

-In that case, there are plenty of places around the ship to get a little work done.
+In that case, there are plenty of places around the ship to get a little work done and the wi-fi should work anywhere around the vessel.
 The ship’s library is quiet and usually has few people in it most of the day.
 As well, if you prefer to work outdoors, there is plenty of deck space around the ship.
 Promenade decks that wrap around the ship have plenty of chairs available and lots of space allowing you to work without others being nearby.

 Another hidden spot?
 Check out the ship’s theater during the day when it’s largely not used.
 It provides plenty of comfortable seating and will be empty for many hours.
 Bars and lounges during the day also have lots of space and tables, allowing you to stretch out and get things done when they aren’t operating.